 The wide radiator "wings" of the U36B were lowered and adopted for all Dash-7 models, and changes to the oil filter/cooler and air compressor were reflected in modified doors and intakes under the radiators.
 The break in the hood width previously near the radiators was moved to just behind the engine room doors, which themselves were moved closer to the cab.
 The cab sub-base doors on the conductor's side were also modified.

 Four-axle Dash 7 production began with the B23-7 and B30-7, followed soon after by the B36-7.
 As with the U23B, the 12-cylinder B23-7 proved the most popular.
 The B18-7 (a replacement for the U18B) along with two intermediate models, the 12-cylinder B28-7 and 16-cylinder B33-7, were cataloged but never built.
-With the pending elimination of cabooses from freight trains, a unique variant (the BQ23-7 - "Q" for "Quarters" cab) was built for SCL with the cab extended to take up the entire space of what would normally be the short hood.
+With the pending elimination of cabooses from freight trains, a unique variant (the BQ23-7) was built for SCL with the cab extended forward.
 In 1981, the 12-cylinder engine was uprated to 3,000 hp, resulting in the B30-7A, which was visually nearly identical to the B23-7.
-Two variants - the slightly longer B30-7A1 and cabless B30-7AB - were built for SOU and BN respectively.
+Two B30-7A variants - the slightly longer "B30-7A1" and cabless "B30-7AB" (as they were known among railfans) - were built for SOU and BN respectively.
 All 12-cylinder models were distinguished by six (rather than eight) engine room doors per side, but shared the same carbody and frame dimensions as 16-cylinder versions.

 The improvements made by the Dash 7 series paid off.
-While some late model Universal series units saw service lives of as little as ten years, many Dash 7 locomotives remained in service with their original owners for more than 20 years.
+While some late model Universal series units saw service lives of less than ten years, many Dash 7 locomotives remained in service with their original owners for more than 20 years.
 Many continued in service on smaller railroads into the 2010's.

 |Truck centers||36' 2"|